Why Do Goats Faint? Fun Facts About Myotonic Goats

 There are several other speculative explanations.
 Another is that a farmer and goat breeder, John Tinsley, brought four of these fainting goats to Marshall County in Tennessee from Nova Scotia, Canada.
 About a year later, another breeder named Dr. H.H.
 Mayberry bought these goats and raised a much bigger herd.

-Dr. H.H.
-Mayberry then sold some of the resulting kids to nearby farmers.
+Dr. Mayberry then sold some of the resulting kids to nearby farmers.
 Since congenital myotonia is a hereditary condition, these younger goats had it, and as a result, more and more goat herds caught the condition.
 After a while, a goat breed called the Tennessee fainting goats spread across the South.

 Sleeping newborn fainting goats